shahnewaz469/TableViewConfigurator/README.md

 }
 ```

-`TableViewConfigurator` was created to eliminate this kind of code and replace it with a more declartive approach.
+`TableViewConfigurator` was created to eliminate this kind of code and replace it with a more declarative approach.

 ## Installation